Skip to main content

 );

 Aggregators check getSwapQuote first.
-If it returns the full amount, the swap will succeed.
+If it returns the full amount, the protocol will execute the swap.
 If it returns 0, route elsewhere.